srhtakeba/github.io/README.md

 ## Bare Bones HTML
 ### Edit some HTML
 In your editor, open the `hack_day_2019/bare_bones` folder.
-Then, using the terminal, type the following command:

-`$ cd hack_day_2019/bare_bones`

-The `cd` command allows you to navigate the directories in your file system.
-You can now execute other commands from the `bare_bones` folder.

 You'll notice that there are two files in this folder: `index.html` and `style.css`

-On line of `7` of index.html, replace:
+On line of 7 of index.html, replace:

 ``` <title>My Website</title>```